hgrif/cookiecutter-ds-python/{{ cookiecutter.repo_name }}/docs/infrastructure/installation_instructions.md

 file.
 This means the lockfile can be created on any computer, even if some parts of the stack are currently unavailable for your architecture.
 The lock-file should be regenerated and committed whenever there is a logical milestone in the analysis/paper (new results, revisions, or changes to the dependencies).
-That is, the lockfile can be created by any user at any time to create a docker image, but it should only be *committed* to the repository with intention.
+That is, the lockfile can be created by any user at any time to generate a docker image, but it should only be *committed* to the repository with intention.
 This allows you to match commits in the git history with the particular stack they can be run on.